asmuth/brokerd/README.md

 fyrehose
 ========

-fyrehose is a ascii based pub sub protocol, it's simple to understand and can be parsed efficiently. a lot of the ideas were borrowed from redis protocol.
+fyrehose is an ascii based pub sub protocol, it's simple to understand and can be parsed efficiently. a lot of the ideas were borrowed from redis protocol.